Oregano, Mexican (Ground)

 Mexican oregano contains a far higher volatile oil content (primarily of thymol, carvacrol, and menthol).
-This results in a far more potent oregano.
+This results in a far more potent oregano leaf powder.
 It’s less peppery and less pungent than common oregano, but with a more intense flavor of thyme and hints of mint.
 The lemony notes present in other oreganos are also diminished here.
 However, if you need a powerful oregano flavor for sauces and soups then Mexican is the way to go.

 Ground oregano is used primarily for creating spice pastes for chiles, soups, and stews; or for adding to rubs or marinades.
 It ensures a powerful oregano flavor permeates the dish whereas whole dried oregano may only lend a companion flavor.

 |Recommended Applications||Ground Mexican Oregano is great when added to egg or cheese dishes, stew, vegetables, or breads.|